cncf/devstats.archive/README.md

 - Database password: PG_PASS || 'password'
 - If You want it to generate database indexes set `GHA2PG_INDEX` environment variable
 - If You want to skip table creations set `GHA2PG_SKIPTABLE` environment variable (when `GHA2PG_INDEX` also set, it will create indexes on already existing table structure, possibly already populated)
-- If You want to skip creating DB tools (like views and functions), user `GHA2PG_SKIPTOOLS` environment variable.
+- If You want to skip creating DB tools (like views and functions), use `GHA2PG_SKIPTOOLS` environment variable.

 Recommended run is to create structure without indexes first (the default), then get data from GHA and populate array, and finally add indexes.
 To do do:
 - `time PG_PASS=your_password ./structure.rb`